lliendo/Radar/README.rst

     make html

-Sphinx will output the generated documentation to the ... directory.
+Sphinx will output the generated documentation to the '_build' directory.
 To read the generated docs open up a browser and then load the index.html file.

 If you think that documentation is incomplete or not clear enough, please let